top of page

 Artwork

-She most recently received the Creative Growth Fellowship, she is a Gloria Burt Sacramento Region Art Fellow, and a California Arts Council Impact grant recipient.
+She received the Creative Growth Fellowship, she is a Gloria Burt Sacramento Region Art Fellow, and a California Arts Council Impact grant recipient.
 Her artwork is in the permanent collections at the Triton Museum of Art in Santa Clara, CA and the Museum of Encaustic Art in Santa Fe, NM.

 Selected Honors